HanifiNF/produk-halal-clarification-web/QWEN.md

 29. **products/edit.blade.php**: Form to edit an existing product with the same fields as the create form, with the ability to update the product image.

+30. **products/admin-index.blade.php**: Lists all products from all users in a table with columns for ID, Product Name, UMKM Name, Date, Verification Status, and Actions.
+Includes pagination and actions for view, edit, and delete.

 ### Profile Views
-30. **profile/edit.blade.php**: User profile management page with tabs for updating profile information, updating password, and deleting account.
+31. **profile/edit.blade.php**: User profile management page with tabs for updating profile information, updating password, and deleting account.

-31. **profile/partials/delete-user-form.blade.php**: Form to delete the user's account.
+32. **profile/partials/delete-user-form.blade.php**: Form to delete the user's account.

-32. **profile/partials/update-password-form.blade.php**: Form to update the user's password.
+33. **profile/partials/update-password-form.blade.php**: Form to update the user's password.

-33. **profile/partials/update-profile-information-form.blade.php**: Form to update the user's profile information.
+34. **profile/partials/update-profile-information-form.blade.php**: Form to update the user's profile information.

 ### Component Views
-34. **components/application-logo.blade.php**: Application logo component.
+35. **components/application-logo.blade.php**: Application logo component.
-35. **components/auth-session-status.blade.php**: Component to display authentication session status.
+36. **components/auth-session-status.blade.php**: Component to display authentication session status.
-36. **components/danger-button.blade.php**: Reusable danger button component.
+37. **components/danger-button.blade.php**: Reusable danger button component.
-37. **components/dropdown-link.blade.php**: Dropdown link component.
+38. **components/dropdown-link.blade.php**: Dropdown link component.
-38. **components/dropdown.blade.php**: Dropdown component with trigger and content slots.
+39. **components/dropdown.blade.php**: Dropdown component with trigger and content slots.
-39. **components/input-error.blade.php**: Error message component for form inputs.
+40. **components/input-error.blade.php**: Error message component for form inputs.
-40. **components/input-label.blade.php**: Label component for form inputs.
+41. **components/input-label.blade.php**: Label component for form inputs.
-41. **components/modal.blade.php**: Modal component with overlay and content.
+42. **components/modal.blade.php**: Modal component with overlay and content.
-42. **components/nav-link.blade.php**: Navigation link component with active state styling.
+43. **components/nav-link.blade.php**: Navigation link component with active state styling.
-43. **components/primary-button.blade.php**: Primary button component.
+44. **components/primary-button.blade.php**: Primary button component.
-44. **components/responsive-nav-link.blade.php**: Responsive navigation link component.
+45. **components/responsive-nav-link.blade.php**: Responsive navigation link component.
-45. **components/secondary-button.blade.php**: Secondary button component.
+46. **components/secondary-button.blade.php**: Secondary button component.
-46. **components/text-input.blade.php**: Text input component with styling.
+47. **components/text-input.blade.php**: Text input component with styling.

 ## Product Management System

 ### Controllers
 - **ProductController**: Handles all product-related operations including create, read, update, and delete functionality.
-  - `index()`: Displays paginated list of products for the authenticated user
+  - `index()`: Displays paginated list of products for the authenticated user with eager loading of UMKM relationship, ordered by creation date (most recent first)
+  - `adminIndex()`: Displays paginated list of all products for admin users with eager loading of UMKM relationship
   - `create()`: Shows the form to create a new product
-  - `store()`: Stores a new product in the database
+  - `store()`: Stores a new product in the database with verification_status automatically set to 0 (pending)
   - `show()`: Displays details of a specific product
   - `edit()`: Shows the form to edit an existing product
-  - `update()`: Updates product information in the database
+  - `update()`: Updates product information in the database - verification status can only be changed by admin users
   - `destroy()`: Deletes a specific product

 ### Models